If you want to be an archaeologist, what do you need to do to get that first job?

 How can you be more prepared?

-You can bridge this gap while you are still at university by keeping up to date on the profession, and new discoveries, in publications like Current Archaeology, British Archaeology and the Institute for Archaeologists magazine The Archaeologist.
+You can bridge this gap while you are still at university by keeping up to date on the profession, and new discoveries, in publications like Current Archaeology, British Archaeology, and the Chartered Institute for Archaeologists’ magazine The Archaeologist.
 All feature new discoveries and short pieces on what is going on across archaeology as a whole, from issues facing museums to government policies on how archaeology is dealt with in planning applications.
 If you are in touch with how archaeology is organised and the current issues facing employers, you will be better prepared for getting your first job.

-Although your first job may well be doing fieldwork, it is important to recognise there are many other types of jobs in commercial archaeology.
-The larger practices, called ‘Units’, also do historical studies, building recording and have a wide range of experts in finds, environmental archaeology, graphics and computing.
+Although your first job may well be doing fieldwork, it is important to recognise that there are many other types of jobs in commercial archaeology.
+The larger practices, called ‘Units’, also do historical studies, building recording and have a wide range of experts in finds, environmental archaeology, graphics, and computing.
 There are also specialist companies dealing with geophysical surveys, marine archaeology and consultancy.
 Some of the largest units also provide these services, which means that it is now easier to work in a specialist area or move into management.
 Having all-round skills is a good starting point.

 Essentially, universities and commercial units use the same techniques and produce similar fieldwork reports.
 However, the aims of the projects are different and so is the way they are done.
 Universities will balance fieldwork that relates to their own research interests, with providing training for students.
 In professional practice, clients contract the projects and the work is bid for in a tender; therefore, conditions are stricter.

-Pull quote (if needed) Fieldwork should be sociable and enjoyable, but you must also think of it as a stepping stone to build up the skills and experience that will help you stand out and get that first job.
+Fieldwork should be sociable and enjoyable, but you must also think of it as a stepping stone to build up the skills and experience that will help you stand out and get that first job.

 Unlike a university project, where time is already paid for (staff have a salary and the students have a debt!) professional practice is run as a business, even where the practice is a charity and not-for-profit.
 Some of the biggest changes new graduates face in practice is the speed at which they will have to work and the pressure that comes with it.
 These are some of the reasons why employers ask for experience from applicants for fieldwork posts.
 It shows commitment; and, people with experience should be able to work more quickly and require less supervision from other staff.
 Therefore, regard your time at university as training time, particularly when doing fieldwork.
 Fieldwork should be sociable and enjoyable, but you must also think of it as a stepping stone to build up the skills and experience that will help you stand out and get that first job.